Rendering Templates #

 Note: Template variables are merged into a single Map

 object.
-Keys with the same name will be replaced
+Keys with the same name will be replaced, with the framework’s implicit variables.
+Template variable are also only available in views.

 Utility methods #